benjymous/annotations/sandman/sandman.19.md

   It is uncertain in what exact order Shakespeare wrote his plays.
 One listing gives:

   - A Midsummer Night's Dream
   - Richard II
   - Love's Labour Lost
   - Romeo and Juliet

   While another speculates:

-- Romeo and Juliet
+  - Romeo and Julie
   - Richard II
   - A Midsummer Night's Dream
   - King John
   - Merchant of Venice
   - 1 Henry IV
   - 2 Henry IV

   Based on these, it seems likely enough that Gaiman was thinking of _Romeo and Juliet_ when Burbage asks for a lover most tragic.
 Since this performance of _Dream_ occurred earlier than any historical performance, it might well have preceded _Romeo and Juliet_ in any ordering.

 - #### Panel 4